At This Moment

 I don't do songfics.
 At least not the usual songfics that are text mixed with song lyrics (I hate those).
 But I do stories inspired by songs.
 This was inspired by the song from which it takes its title, "At This Moment", by Billy Vera and the Beaters.
 If you're unfamiliar, find it and listen to it.
 You absolutely will not regret doing so.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ChefJackButlerWrite a Review